Signatures of superconducting triplet pairing in Ni--Ga-bilayer junctions: Theoretical toy model: Large-bias conductance shoulders as signatures of interfacial triplet pairings

-To describe quasiparticle excitations in Al/$ \mathrm{Al}_2 \mathrm{O}_3 $/Ni--Ga~junctions, we formulate their Bogoliubov--de~Gennes~Hamiltonian~\cite{DeGennes1989} on a lattice and compute the tunneling~DOS at zero temperature using the Python transport~package~\textsc{Kwant}~\cite{Groth2014}.
+To describe quasiparticle excitations in \hi{Al/Ni--Ga~junctions~(for simplicity, our toy model neglects the Al$ _2 $O$ _3 $ tunneling~barriers)}, we formulate their Bogoliubov--de~Gennes~Hamiltonian~\cite{DeGennes1989} on a lattice and compute the tunneling~DOS at zero temperature using the Python transport~package~\textsc{Kwant}~\cite{Groth2014}.
 For simplicity, we consider a two-dimensional square~lattice with spacing~$ a = 1 \, [\text{arb. units}] $ between two adjacent lattice~sites; each site with the real-space~coordinates~$ (z,y) = (ai, aj) $ is uniquely identified by its integer lattice~indices~$ (i,j) $.
 Figure~\ref{FigTBModeling}(a) shows a graphical representation of the chosen tight-binding~lattice.
-We denote the numbers of lattice~sites along the longitudinal $ \hat{z} $-direction inside the Al, $ \mathrm{Al}_2 \mathrm{O}_3 $, Ni, and Ga junction~regions by~$ L_\mathrm{Al} $, $ L_{\mathrm{Al}_2 \mathrm{O}_3} $, $ L_\mathrm{Ni} $, and~$ L_\mathrm{Ga} $, respectively, whereas we assume in~total $ W $ lattice~sites along the transverse $ \hat{y} $-direction.
+We denote the numbers of lattice~sites along the longitudinal $ \hat{z} $-direction inside the \hi{Al, Ni, and Ga junction~regions by~$ L_\mathrm{Al} $, $ L_\mathrm{Ni} $, and~$ L_\mathrm{Ga} $,} respectively, whereas we assume in~total $ W $ lattice~sites along the transverse $ \hat{y} $-direction.

-The \emph{on-site~energies}~(with respect to the Fermi~level) at lattice~site~$ (i,j) $ are then given by the discretized Nambu-space Bogoliubov--de~Gennes Hamiltonian~[$ \Theta (\ldots) $ denotes the Heaviside step~function] \allowdisplaybreaks
+The \emph{on-site~energies}~(with respect to the Fermi~level) at lattice~site~$ (i,j) $ are then given by the discretized Nambu-space Bogoliubov--de~Gennes Hamiltonian~[$ \Theta (\ldots) $ denotes the Heaviside step~function] \hi{ \allowdisplaybreaks

-\interdisplaylinepenalty=100000000 and the \emph{nearest-neighbor~hoppings}~($ \langle i, j \rangle $ indicates nearest-neighbor lattice~sites) by
+\interdisplaylinepenalty=100000000 } and the \emph{nearest-neighbor~hoppings}~($ \langle i, j \rangle $ indicates nearest-neighbor lattice~sites) by

 where

 Thereby, the hopping~parameter represents~$ t = \hbar^2 / (2ma^2) $, where $ m $ refers to the effective quasiparticle~masses.
 For our mostly to a qualitative level restricted modeling, it is most convenient to use such units that~$ t = 1 \, [\text{arb. units}] $.